 - communicate both verbally and written, in a way the individuals, family and professional colleagues can understand

-- use appropriate technologies to practice community health nursing practice
+- use appropriate technologies to practice community health practice

 - demonstrate ability in interdependent and self-directed learning

-- provide culturally aware and respectful health care provision to multicultural groups and Indigenous communities; demonstrate professional and ethical practice in community health nursing; work collaboratively within an interdisciplinary health care team
+- provide culturally aware and respectful health care provision to multicultural groups and Indigenous communities; demonstrate professional and ethical practice in community health; work collaboratively within an interdisciplinary health care team